Ramana-Giri/leetcode_leaderboard/README.md

 ![LeetCode Leaderboard Banner](screenshots/banner.png)

-A modern web-based leaderboard application for tracking and displaying LeetCode scores of students from Panimalar Engineering College Chennai City Campus.
+A modern web-based leaderboard application for tracking and displaying LeetCode scores.
 The application provides real-time updates, filtering capabilities, and an intuitive user interface.

 ## 📸 Screenshots